Sparksbox

 The practical checklist:

-- Write 134-167 word TL;DR passages at the top of every section that answers a query.
+• Write tight TL;DR passages at the top of every section that answers a query, a focused paragraph, not a wind-up.
 Don't tease.
 Answer immediately.

 For marketers, agentic search means Google doesn't just answer the question.
 It completes the task.
 If someone searches "book a haircut near me Saturday morning," Google's AI can now check availability and make the reservation without the user ever visiting a website.